 - Record transactions promptly: Don't wait until the end of the month or quarter to record your transactions.
 The sooner you record them, the easier it will be to keep track of your finances.

-As far as documentation goes for tax time, there are several items you should be cognizant of throughout the year to better prepare you when filing.
+As far as documentation goes for tax time, keep these types of records in mind throughout the year to better prepare for filing:

 - Invoices: Keep track of invoices for any goods or services you sell.